Marking 2.0 header guide for Grader

 Left part of the header

-The committee selector
+The Committee selector

-By clicking on the committee name, a new window (committee selector) opens.
 This gives you information about the committees.
-Here you can see the status on the committees and how many graders there are in each, the number of submissions, marking deadline (if set), your role in the committee and which workflow that applies.
+Here you can see the status on the committees and how many Graders there are in each, the number of submissions, marking deadline (if set), your role in the committee and which workflow that applies.

 Right part of the header